Are wondering if pet chameleons are a good family pet? You came to the right place!

-- Because in nature they live in trees, their enclosure or habitat needs to be rather large and include enough foliage and even tree branches for elements and climbing elements to keep them happy.
+- Because in nature chameleons live in trees, their enclosure or habitat needs to be rather large and include enough foliage and even tree branches for elements and climbing elements to keep them happy.

 - Make sure the foliage is not toxic as they are known to eat some foliage.

-- Ventilation is critical to allow fresh air to get through.
+- Ventilation for chameleons is critical to allow fresh air to get through their habitat.

 - Variations of temperature within the habitat to allow the chameleon to enjoy varying temperatures will also keep them happy.
 Typically ranges from 50 to 70 degrees Fahrenheit are a good range.

 - Each species has unique needs in terms of humidity and temperature so be sure you learn about these needs for the breed you decide to get.

-- A mister or drip system is best for their water needs as they do not drink from bowls or water bottles.
+- A mister or drip system is best for their water needs since chameleons do not drink from bowls or water bottles.
 If this is not an option – sometimes ice cubes on a screen at the top of the cage – letting the droplets drip through to the leaves can work too.

 - Typically, chameleons enjoy a variety of insects as their main source of food like worms, crickets, wax moths etc. On occasion they may also enjoy small bits of veggies like lettuce of spinach and some enjoy small bits of fruit.
 But make sure you read up on the breed you decide to get to ensure they are getting the right nutrients.